 - Stir in marinara sauce.

 - Bring sauce to a light boil, then remove from heat.

-- Place a thin layer of the sauce in the baking dish.
+- Place a thin layer of the sauce in a 9x13 baking dish.

 - Layer zucchini and mushrooms over sauce, then mozzarella cheese.

 - Repeat, alternating layering of sauce, then zucchini and mushrooms.

 - Finish with layer of mozzarella cheese on top and sprinkle with remaining Parmesan cheese.